 Every time you type a new phrase, Google displays an altered Advertisement.

-Later, as I changed the wording to “Where can I find a good writer?” the Ad’s modified the words to suit my requirements.
+Later, as I changed the wording to “Where can I find a good writer?”
+The Ad modified the words to suit my requirements.

-Check out Google Ads and optimize it to generate the demand for your products.
+Check out Google Ads and optimize it to generate demand for your products.

 9. Target Ads on Facebook

-Facebook Ads Manager has remarkable features that allow you to create target Ads.
+Facebook Ads Manager has remarkable features that allow you to create targeted Ads.

 Second, Facebook has a lookalike Audience feature, which mimics your existing followers’ behavior data.
-It pulls real-time information from your fans to AD and displays it only two people possessing similar characteristics.
+It pulls real-time information from your fans to AD and displays it only to two people having similar characteristics.